badlydrawnrob/elm-playground/programming-elm/README.md

 > It really depends how deeply you want to learn: is it within my learning frame?

-Elm is niche but boring and stable: unfortunately there's not enough tutorials for advanced stuff.
+Elm is niche but boring and stable: unfortunately there's not enough tutorials for advanced stuff, and to be honest larger apps get hard to understand and quite low-level (not as many frameworks for web apps).
+When faced with a complex option and a simple one, always prefer the latter.

 1. Lazy load cards.
 Chunk knowledge.
 2. Understanding comes first, then revision
 3. Is this piece of information essential?
 4. If not, consider leaving it out.
 Reduce.
 5. Create stories and drawings (make it fun)
-6. Isolate code and code in context.
+6. Isolate code examples as well as code in context.
 7. Refresh and consolidate knowledge regularly.
 8. Outsource esoteric code samples.
 9. Some things can be learned passively